 About the author:

-Vadim V. Polonsky, Соrresponding Member of RAS, DSc in Philology, RAS professor, Director of the Institute, Head of the Department of the Russian literature (end of the 19th – beginning of the 20th cent.), А.М.
-Gorky Institute of World Literature of the Russian Academy of Sciences, Povarskaya 25 а, 121069 Moscow, Russia.
+Vadim V. Polonsky, DSc in Philology, Corresponding Member of the Russian Academy of Sciences, Director, A.M.
+Gorky Institute of World Literature of the Russian Academy of Sciences, Povarskaya 25 а, 121069 Moscow, Russia; Professor, Sichuan University, No. 24, South Section 1, Yihuan Road, Chengdu, Sichuan Province, 610065, China.

 E-mail: